Protesters shout abuse at Prime Minister's school visit

 They yelled at police and chanted at media to "tell the truth".
 Young children could be seen among the crowd.

 Word spread quickly about Ardern's visit.
-A group of three protesters quickly turned into a larger crowd.
+A group of three protesters grew into a larger crowd.

-Ardern was at Tuahiwi School as it is part of the Government's Free and Healthy School Lunches programme, free period products initiative and has six learning support coordinators.
+Ardern was at Tuahiwi School, near Rangiora, as it is part of the Government's Free and Healthy School Lunches programme, free period products initiative and has six learning support co-ordinators.

 "What I do know is, it wasn't our school whānau up the front, they were able to get through, but it was protesters with no link to our kura.